 My opinion: most “lack of discipline” is actually lack of sleep.

 Bad sleep makes sugar cravings louder because your brain wants quick energy.
-The fix is not “ban sugar”, the fix is stabilize your day so cravings calm down.
+The fix is not “ban sugar”.
+The fix is stabilize your day so cravings calm down.

 Use these: